Athlete's Foot During Pregnancy: Causes And Home Remedies

 • Wash your feet, whenever they come in contact with common surfaces like the ladies toilet or the locker room.

-• The foot fungus readily thrives in damp and humid climate.
+• The foot fungus readily thrives in damp and humid climates.
 You need to maintain dryness of your feet and turn it inhospitable for the fungus to survive.

 • To maintain dryness of your feet and wear well-ventilated socks and shoes.
 You can wear items made out of breathable materials like wool, cotton and leather.

-• Wear sandals, as they allow proper air circulation around your feet and keep them dry for a longer time span.
+• Choose shoes made from breathable materials like canvas or choose sandals, as they allow proper air circulation around your feet and keep them dry for a longer time span.

 • Keep changing your regular-wear socks every day and try to wash them in lukewarm soapy water (2).